Spike (Elvis Costello album): Content

 Lyrics are given in the booklet for the eighth track, "Stalin Malone", but the album recording is an instrumental and does not include vocals.
 A version with a recitation of the lyrics as poetry appears on the 2001 bonus disc.

 Artwork

 The album cover was designed by Jeri and John Heiden.
 Costello described the image to the BBC in 1989: "I had this image of the beloved entertainer in captivity, as we see him now hung up on the wall.
 That's kind of what the record companies do now; they go out and shoot their artists and hang them up like a trophy in the boardroom."

 Release history

 The album was released initially on compact disc in 1989.
 As part of the Rhino Records reissue campaign for Costello's back catalogue from Demon/Columbia and Warners, it was re-released in 2001 with 17 additional tracks on a bonus disc.
 The bonus disc included three tracks with Nick Lowe on bass and Attractions drummer Pete Thomas for use as b-sides, recorded at Wessex Sound Studios after the Spike mixing sessions.

 Track listing

-All tracks written by Elvis Costello, except where noted; track timings taken from Rhino 2001 reissue.